 A second option is a waist-level finder. this allows the camera to be used without lifting it to your eyes – usually on a tripod.
 With this finder the image is the right way up but back to front.
 This needs getting used to but I have no trouble adjusting to other cameras with waist-level finders.

-The third option is that of a metering finder. this is essentially a prism finder with a built-in light meter to give TTL (Through The Lens) light readings.
+The third option is that of a metering finder.
+This is essentially a prism finder with a built-in light meter to give TTL (Through The Lens) light readings.
 I am happy with my hand-held meter.

 The film back has four versions.
 I have the 120 back – it takes 120 size film, believe it or not.
 Also available are 220 backs, Polaroid backs and 70 mm backs but film is not available for any of these.

 The film back holds the film (obviously) and can be removed from the camera with film in it.
 To do this, you have to insert a thin steel dark slide into a slot in the side of the film back.
-The film back can be opened tom allow for the inserting or removal of film.
+The film back can be opened to allow for the inserting or removal of film.
 Inside the film back is a cradle for holding the film in place and advancing it.
 This needs to be removed to load film, but exposed film can be removed with the cradle in situ.

 The cradle has two holders for the film spools, a cog to engage with the camera body for advancing the film and an external knob for manually advancing the film while loading.
 A nice touch is the presence on the rear door of the film back of a holder for the end of the film carton as an aide memoir.